ycpcs/fys100-fall2016/labs/lab01.md

 Quit Processing using **File &rarr; Quit**.
 Then restart Processing.

-## Part 1: Importing the example program
+## Part 2: Importing the example sketch

 Download the following zip file and save it in your **Downloads** folder: [Drawing.zip](Drawing.zip).